INET-RC/GeoMX/docs/source/accelerator.rst

 communication bottlenecks.
 To mitigate these issues, GeoMX employs a variety of optimization techniques.
-These include gradient sparsification, mixed-precision quantization, advanced transmission protocols, synchronization algorithms, flow scheduling, and priority scheduling, among others (e.g., overlay scheduling, currently in development).
+These include gradient sparsification, mixed-precision quantization, advanced transmission protocols, synchronization algorithms, flow scheduling, priority scheduling, and load balancing, among others (e.g., overlay scheduling, currently in development).
 These techniques comprehensively tackle communication issues, further enhancing the efficiency and robustness of distributed machine learning training in GeoMX.